Music in the Barn

 The custom of playing music in a barn has been a lively part of American rural life since the 19th century.
 The acoustics of this post-and-beam barn make it an absolute pleasure to continue the tradition.

-Keith Pray’s Big Soul Ensemble Tuesday 9/26
+Keith Pray’s Big Soul Ensemble last Tuesday of every month

 Music… on a Tuesday?!
 Yup!